 The VERIFYONLY option does not restore the backup, it only verifies it.
 The VERIFYONLY performs several checks, such as:

-- Availability of free space in destination place
+• Availability of free space in the destination place

-- Readable state of all volumes and the state of backup set
+• The readable state of all volumes and the state of the backup set

-It is recommended to check the backup file before the restore process with the help of VERIFYONLY option.
-If the file in proper state the SQLServer will display the following message:
+It is recommended to check the backup file before the restore process with the help of the VERIFYONLY option.
+If the file is in a proper state the SQLServer will display the following message:

 The backup set on file 1 is valid.